Kssonety/Passthrough/README.md

           Wallpaper (py-wallpaper)

 To install a library, use the command : pip install 'library name here' in Command Prompt or Visual Studio Code.

 These are the commands :

         CV2 : pip install opencv-python
         Wallpaper : pip install py-wallpaper

 Step 3: Python Wallpaper Library Setup.
         Python wallpaper won't work on it's own due to missing files, but let us fix that!

-        Install the latest release of this repository[https://github.com/sindresorhus/windows-wallpaper/releases]
+        Install the latest release of this repository: https://github.com/sindresorhus/windows-wallpaper/releases